nerissaj/Sprint-Challenge--JavaScript/README.md

 2. What is the difference between a function and a method?

-A  Function is a set of code to do some task in JavaScript..
+A  Function is a set of code to do some task in JavaScript. by protect block of code.
  A method is just a function which is a property of an object.

 3. What is closure?

 The combination of a function, and the lexical environment within which that function was declared.

 4. Describe the four rules of the 'this' keyword.